BSN-Spartan/DID-Contract/README.md

 ### updateDocument

 "updateDocument" is a public function.
 If the authentication private key of the DID is lost or exposed to others, you can update the DID Document by a new private and public key pair.
 After updating the authentication public key and the signature in the DID Document, you can submit it to the chain through this function.
 The sender will be verified internally in the contract.
-If it is the same sender with the one creating the DID, the document will be updated; otherwise, the update will be failed.
+If it is the same sender as the one creating the DID, the document will be updated; otherwise, the update will be failed.

 ```
 function updateDocument(string memory did, string memory didDocument)